 The first step is to take our online pre-screening quiz to determine if you’re a good candidate for an ESA.
 Once you finish the questionnaire, you can choose which type of letter you need.
 We have options for travel, housing, or both.

 2. Consult With a Therapist

-After you e-sign some consent forms, you can schedule a telehealth consultation with a licensed mental health professional (LMHP).
-They will evaluate you to determine if you are a person with a disability that qualifies for an emotional support animal.
+After completing our assessment, you can schedule a telehealth consultation with a licensed mental health professional (LMHP).
+They will evaluate you to determine if you are a person with a disability who qualifies for an emotional support animal.

 3. Get your Emotional Support Animal Letter

 If the licensed mental health professional believes an ESA would benefit you, they will write an official ESA Letter.
 Choose rush service to get your letter within 24 hours (California residents excluded).

 If your ESA Letter is not approved, we will refund 100% of your payment.

 An emotional support animal helps relieve the symptoms of its owner’s mental health conditions or disability.
 ESAs provide a comforting presence and unconditional love that can mitigate the effects of many disabilities:

 Any animal can be an ESA, but dogs and cats are the most common.
 ESAs don’t need special training.
 However, ensuring your ESA is well-behaved and potty trained is essential, especially if you plan to take them out in public.